MicrosoftDocs/win32/desktop-src/direct3d9/id3dxanimationcontroller--keytrackspeed.md

 ---
-Description: Sets an event key that changes the rate of play of an animation track. ms.assetid: 217d3a2d-0fb7-4995-86ec-7a4e8420e338
+description: Sets an event key that changes the rate of play of an animation track. ms.assetid: 217d3a2d-0fb7-4995-86ec-7a4e8420e338
 title: ID3DXAnimationController::KeyTrackSpeed method (D3dx9anim.h)
 ms.topic: reference